 Fit your smoke alarm to the ceiling, as close to the centre of the room or hallway as possible.
 Try to keep at least 30cm away from the wall or any light fittings.

 Smoke alarms should not be installed in kitchens or garages where they can be set off accidentally by steam or exhaust fumes.
-Instead, install a heat detector - not intended to replace smoke alarms elsewhere in the home, but designed to notify of a fire in this room.
-This will allow extra time to evacuate the building or to put out the fire if possible.
+Instead, install a heat detector (with thermistek heat sensing technology) in the kitchen.
+This will detect the increase in temperature caused by a fire but will not be set off easily by cooking fumes.

-For more advice on testing and maintaining your smoke alarms, read to guide to installing smoke alarms;
+For more advice on testing and maintaining your smoke alarms, read our guide to installing smoke alarms:

 A carbon monoxide (CO) alarm should be fitted in any home that contains a fuel burning appliance, like a boiler, and tested regularly to ensure that it is working.